MAZterXP/testwolf/README.md

 1.37 RC (2021-10-12)
 --------------------
 - Now enforces a 257000-byte memory minimum to the Wolf3D executables (previously only applied to the SoD executables), to help mitigate memory issues introduced by bug fixes.
 You can override this by using the debug mode command-line parameter "goobers".
 (SoD has always allowed overriding the memory minimum via "debugmode".)
 - Even better item pickup code, should now not miss anything when running straight through a one-tile-wide row of items.
-(You can see this in action in the first demo recording of Wolf3D registered/commercial, where one ammo clip in the middle of the row was skipped over on the original executable.)
+(You can see this in action in the first attract-mode demo of Wolf3D registered/commercial, where one ammo clip in the middle of the row was skipped over on the original executable.)
+- Improved Robert's Jukebox to show all tracks available in the game.
+To access Robert's Jukebox: Just after entering the command line to start the game (e.g. WOLF3DCM), the screen blanks and immediately shows the sign-on screen (the one with all the memory and hardware info).
+You have to press and hold M the moment the sign-on screen appears.
+(This also works on the original executables, but will show a smaller list of tracks.)

 1.36 RC (2021-10-11)
 --------------------